luau-lang/luau/rfcs/syntax-list-comprehensions.md

 List comprehensions would bring several benefits and prevent code smell.
 In Lua you are encouraged to not modify tables during traversal.

-When traversing a table to exclude all the odd numbers you'd be creating a large statement to get rid of them
+When traversing a table to exclude all the odd numbers you'd be creating a large statement to get rid of them, with list comprehensions this could be shortened

 ## Design